TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/02_lesson/lab_canada.md

 #### BC Mathematics Computer Science 12 and ADST Computer Programming 12 - Connecting and Reflecting

-Adapt this program to connect with other forms of leadership in your community:  Civic level (Major);  Provincial level (Premier);
+Adapt this program to connect with other forms of leadership in your community:  Civic level (Mayor);  Provincial level (Premier);
 First People's Elders or Band leaders.
 How are these positions elected or chosen?
 What is the reason for the logic behind some of these requirements?

 ---